-- 1) Existing conditions including corridor characteristics, travel patterns, operational analysis of all modes, and safety assessment - 2) Future conditions including traffic forecasts, access management review (for 2045), operational analysis of all modes and safety analysis, to develop potential safety, operational, ADA and multimodal improvements for the Veterans Boulevard corridor.
+- 1) Existing conditions including corridor characteristics, travel patterns, operational analysis of all modes, and safety assessment - 2) Future conditions including traffic forecasts, access management review (for 2045), operational analysis of all modes and safety analysis, to develop potential safety, operational, and multimodal improvements for the Veterans Boulevard corridor.
 The identified improvements will be prioritized for short-term (2025), mid-term (2035), and long-term (2045) conditions through close coordination with the Project Steering Committee.
 The proposed recommendations are subject to change and will be implemented by Charlotte County Staff contingent upon the availability of funds.

-Based on the results of the existing and future conditions analysis recommendations (based on safety, operational, and multi-modal) along Veterans Boulevard within the study limits will be developed.
-These improvements can include (but are not limited to) signalization, mid-block crosswalks, access management, intersection lighting, basic and enhanced intersection improvements, and improved signage.
+Today's presentation included the draft recommendations based on the results of the existing and future conditions analysis along Veterans Boulevard within the study limits.
+These proposed improvements includes (but are not limited to) signalization, mid-block crosswalks, access management, intersection lighting, basic and enhanced intersection improvements, and improved signage.
+The presentation does provide any recommendations for capacity improvements or any proposed connection at Veterans/Raintree Boulevard/Hillsborough Boulevard.